joadwe/fcmpass-new-website/docs/legal/terms-of-service.md

 5.3.2. if the defect or fault in the Software results from you having used the Software in breach of the terms of this Licence;

-5.3.3. if the defect arises from a third party altering or deviating from the fcs file standard.
+5.3.3. if the defect arises from a third party altering or deviating from the FCS file standard.

 ## 6 LIMITATION OF LIABILITY

 6.1.
 You acknowledge that the Software has not been developed to meet your individual requirements, including any particular cybersecurity requirements you might be subject to under law or otherwise, and that it is therefore your responsibility to ensure that the facilities and functions of the Software as described in the Documents meet your requirements.

 6.2.
-We only supply the Software and Documents for internal use by your business, and you agree not to use the Software or Documents for any re-sale purposes.
+For paid licences, we only supply the Software and Documents for internal use by your business, and you agree not to use the Software or Documents for any re-sale purposes.
+Free Academic Licences and Demo Licences are supplied solely for academic research or evaluation purposes in accordance with Conditions 1.4 and 1.5.

 6.3.
 We shall not in any circumstances whatever be liable to you, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with the Licence for:

-6.3.1. loss of profits, sales, business, or revenue;\\
+6.3.1. loss of profits, sales, business, or revenue;

-6.3.2. business interruption;\\
+6.3.2. business interruption;

-6.3.3. loss of anticipated savings;\\
+6.3.3. loss of anticipated savings;

-6.3.4. wasted expenditure;\\
+6.3.4. wasted expenditure;

-6.3.5. loss or corruption of data or information;\\
+6.3.5. loss or corruption of data or information;

-6.3.6. loss of business opportunity, goodwill or reputation
+6.3.6. loss of business opportunity, goodwill or reputation.

 6.4.
 Nothing in this Licence shall limit or exclude our liability for:

-6.4.1. death or personal injury resulting from our negligence;\\
+6.4.1. death or personal injury resulting from our negligence;

-6.4.2. fraud or fraudulent misrepresentation;\\
+6.4.2. fraud or fraudulent misrepresentation;

 6.4.3. any other liability that cannot be excluded or limited by English law.

 6.5.
 This Licence sets out the full extent of our obligations and liabilities in respect of the supply of the Software and Documents.
 Except as expressly stated in this Licence, there are no conditions, warranties, representations or other terms, express or implied, that are binding on us.
 Any condition, warranty, representation or other term concerning the supply of the Software and Documents which might otherwise be implied into, or incorporated in, this Licence whether by statute, common law or otherwise, is excluded to the fullest extent permitted by law.

+6.6.
+Subject to clause 6.4, our total aggregate liability to you arising under or in connection with this Licence, whether in contract, tort (including negligence), breach of statutory duty or otherwise, shall in no circumstances exceed the total fees paid by you for the Software under this Licence in the twelve (12) month period immediately preceding the event giving rise to the claim.

 ## 7 TERMINATION